 - 24/7 claims hotline.
 You’ll have access to customer service at all hours — because problems don’t just come up during the normal workday.

-- Geared toward ages 50+.
-The Hartford partners with AARP for its individual insurance services, and some of its policy options may not be optimal or even available for younger people.
+- Exclusively for drivers age 50+.
+The Hartford partners with AARP for its individual insurance services, and some of its policy options may not be optimal or even available for younger drivers.

 - Name and date of birth

 - Residential address